EXCLUSIVE-Bertelsmann explores potential sale of French media group M6 - sources

 Bertelsmann has instead sought to strengthen its presence in the United States with the $2.175 billion purchase of publisher Simon & Schuster in November.

-He sees the creation of national TV champions in Europe's fragmented media market as a way to better compete with U.S. streaming giants like Netflix.
+He sees the creation of national TV champions in Europe's fragmented media market as a way to compete more effectively with U.S. streaming giants such as Netflix.

-Broadcasters RTL and German competitor ProSiebenSat.1 Media PSMGn.DE are battling to recover from a hit to advertising revenues caused by the coronavirus pandemic.
+Broadcasters RTL and German competitor ProSiebenSat.1 Media PSMGn.DE are battling to recover from a hit to advertising revenues caused by the COVID-19 pandemic.

 ($1 = 0.8241 euros)

-(Reporting by Gwénaëlle Barzic and Arno Schuetze.
-Additional reporting by Mathieu Rosemain and Klaus Laue.
-Editing by Pamela Barbaglia and Mark Potter)
+(Reporting by Gwénaëlle Barzic, Arno Schuetze and Elvira Pollina.
+Additional reporting by Mathieu Rosemain and Klaus Lauer.
+Editing by Pamela Barbaglia, Mark Potter and Barbara Lewis)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))